 Error bars can actually reveal the following information about our data: How spread the data are around the mean value (small SD bar = low spread, data are clumped around the mean; larger SD bar = larger spread, data are more variable from the mean).
-Fig. 2 showed us that when compared between female vs. male students, the error bar line is generally said to be longer in the male group, and this indicates high data variability in that group.
+Figure 2 showed us that when compared between female vs. male students, the error bar line is generally said to be longer in the male group, and this indicates high data variability in that group.
 The variability of the data also appears to be more significant in the group who live in a boarding house compared to those who live at home; and become more apparent when further comparison conducted between male vs. female regarding their place of residence.
 Male students which live in boarding houses appear to have greater value variability than the other groups.

-Our findings are different from the findings of Rauschenberger & Sweeder [7] which conducted a similar study on Biochemistry performance of students at Michigan State University in a two-part biochemistry series Biochem I (n = 5,900) and Biochem II (n = 5,214) for students enrolled from 1997 to 2009.
+Our findings are different from the findings of Rauschenberger & Sweeder7 which conducted a similar study on Biochemistry score of medical students at Michigan State University in a two-part biochemistry series: the Biochem I and also the Biochem II for students registered from the year of 1997 to 2009.
 They found female students earned statistically lower grades compared to male/ females perform worse than males.
-This lower grade predicted for females is in addition to the negative impact that female students may have experienced in previous classes.
-Gender remains an important variable even when we consider only students of a specific major (such as human biology or physiology, two of their largest cohorts).
+This unfortunate lower grade predicted for female students is in incorporation to the gloomy influence that they may have encountered in their previous classes.
+Gender remains an important variable even when the consideration only students of a particular major (e.g., human biology or physiology, two of our largest cohorts).
 These students would be expected to have a similar set of college courses and experiences, so would minimize variance arising from having discussed certain concepts in other courses.
-Haist [12] found out that in general, Women performed better than men on the clinically based performance examinations.
-While for the result of the study conducted by Dixon, [13] no significant gender differences were seen in these two clinical performance measures.
-Women outperformed men in evaluations of clinical clerkship performance.
+Haist12 found out that in general, Women performed better than men on the clinically based performance examinations.
+While for the result of the study conducted by Dixon,13 that revealed no significant gender distinction were seen in these two clinical performance measures.
+Women still surpassed men in evaluations of clinical clerkship performance.

 Further study need to be conducted in order to study habits differ by gender and also have significant impact on performance outcomes of learners.
-Given that students' academic success is an important outcome for medical schools, these findings call for implementing these results to enhance curricular changes or at least promote modification and better learning outcomes [14].
-Women graduating from this medical school in recent years are the academic equals of their male classmates [13-15].
-It is hoped that in the future, some of these women will choose careers in academic medicine and help to redress the gender inequalities [13].
+Given that students' academic success is an important outcome for medical schools, these findings call for implementing these results to enhance curricular change or at least modification and promote better learning outcomes.
+Women passing from medical school in recent years are actually the academic equals of their male compatriot.
+It is expected that in the future, some of these women will also select careers in academic medicine and help to put to rights the gender inequalities.
+Is

-4. CONCLUSION
+CONCLUSION